devildeveloper/configurator/README.md

 Where 'YAML-UNSAFE' is a custom store used to parse/stringify unsafe YAML code.
 By default, YAML is included with Configurator but uses the safe settings.

-NOTE: dir is technically not needed for the load options, but is included in all examples anyway.
+**NOTE**: dir is technically not needed for the load options, but is included in all examples anyway.

 <hr>
 #####`.store(Array<String>|String key [, Object|String options|filepath [, callback]])`